cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/208_Enumerations.md

 …and so on.

-As described in [Control Flow], a `switch` statement must be exhaustive when considering an enumeration’s members.
+As described in [Control Flow](205_Control_Flow.md "Control Flow"), a `switch` statement must be exhaustive when considering an enumeration’s members.
 If the `case` for `.West` is omitted, this code does not compile, because it does not consider the complete list of `CompassPoint` members.
 Requiring exhaustiveness ensures that enumeration members are not accidentally omitted.

 When it is not appropriate to provide a `case` for every enumeration member, you can provide a default case to cover any members that are not addressed explicitly: